Angels defeat Orioles 4-1 to extend winning streak to 3

 ANAHEIM, Calif.
+(AP) — Fans at Angel Stadium on Saturday night weren’t treated to an offensive display by Shohei Ohtani.
+Instead, they witnessed something that hasn’t happened often the past couple seasons — a long outing by an Angels starting pitcher.

-(AP) — Alex Cobb allowed only one run in a season-high 7 2/3 innings, David Fletcher extended his hitting streak to 17 games and the Los Angeles Angels beat the Baltimore Orioles 4-1 Saturday night for their third straight win.
+Alex Cobb allowed only one run in a season-high 7 2/3 innings and provided a much-needed boost to a starting rotation that has struggled as Los Angeles beat the Baltimore Orioles 4-1 for their third straight win.

-It is the longest outing by an Angels starter since Griffin Canning went eight innings on Aug.
-30 last season against Seattle.
-Cobb (6-3) — who was with the Orioles from 2018-20 before being traded to Los Angeles prior to spring training — allowed four hits and struck out five with only one walk.
+It was the longest outing by an Angels starter since Griffin Canning went eight innings last Aug.
+30 against Seattle.
+Cobb — who was with the Orioles from 2018-20 before being traded to Los Angeles prior to spring training — allowed four hits and struck out five with only one walk.

-The right-hander also gave a lift to a Halos rotation that has struggled.
-Only one time in the previous six games had a Los Angeles starter made it to at least the fifth inning.
+Cobb’s outing also snapped a five-game streak where an Angels starter went less than four innings.

+“From the middle of the game yesterday going up to tonight I knew that type of outing that needed to be done,” said Cobb, who improved his record to 6-3.
+“The bullpen has been picking us up big time and the offense has been covering for our mistakes.”

+Orioles manager Brandon Hyde said that intentionally walking Ohtani was their way of limiting the damage.

+“There’s no disrespect to Rendon who I’ve seen too many times over the years get huge hits.
+I think he’s a great player and a really good hitter.
+Just right now Ohtani is breathing on a planet and playing a different game than the rest of us,” Hyde said.

-Fletcher’s leadoff single in the first gave him a new career high hitting streak.
+David Fletcher’s leadoff single in the first gave him a new career high hitting streak at 17 games.
 It also tied him with Houston’s José Altuve (May 5-23) for the longest in the AL this season.
-Fletcher is batting .388 (26/67) with six doubles and eight RBI’s during his hitting streak.
+Fletcher is batting .388 (26/67) with six doubles and eight RBI’s during his streak.

-Major League home run leader Shohei Ohtani, who had gone deep in 11 of 15 games, was 0 for 2 and walked three times, with two being intentional.

 Phil Gosselin drove in a pair of runs and Jared Walsh had two hits for the Angels, who are 41-41 with victories in five of their last six games.
 Raisel Iglesias retired Baltimore in order in the ninth for his 16th save.